Where Love Is, God Is: Adaptations

 The story was made into a 1977 claymation special animated by Will Vinton.
 Vinton's recreation was a faithful adaptation of the written word to claymation, with the exception that the narrator was much more quiet and the characters were given greater realm to express themselves.

+Th children's book, Papa Panov's Special Day, by Mig Holder, is a retelling of the story.